compas-dev/compas_robots/docs/tutorial.rst

 joint has a coordinate frame around which it rotates or translates, depending on the joint type.

-COMPAS supports robot models defined in a standard robot description format called ``URDF``, which originates in the ROS community.
+This package supports robot models defined in a standard robot description format called ``URDF``, which originates in the ROS community.

 Links